 Ultimately, your choice of a provider depends on your needs.
 Bluehost, because of its excellent hosting plans at affordable prices, is perfect for anyone who wants to create a business website, blog, or an ecommerce site.

 As an official WordPress partner, Bluehost is your best bet if you are looking at creating a WordPress website.
 However, be wary of steep renewal prices.
-Read our Bluehost review to learn more about our views on the web host.

 We recommend GoDaddy for high-traffic Joomla sites and advanced ecommerce sites like Magento.
 If you are keen on speed, GoDaddy would be a great choice.
 GoDaddy’s uptime guarantee also makes it a reliable choice for web hosting.
-Find out more about the service by reading our GoDaddy review.

 Further reading on web hosting

-If you want to examine other web hosts before making a choice, check out our guide to the best cheap web hosting deals.
-You can also view our other web hosting comparison feature, which compares Bluehost vs HostGator; or our wider versus guide that analyzes web hosting vs WordPress vs website builders.
+If you want to examine other web hosts before making a choice, check out our guide to the best cheap web hosting deals (opens in new tab).
+You can also view our other web hosting comparison feature, which compares Bluehost vs HostGator (opens in new tab); or our wider versus guide that analyzes web hosting vs WordPress vs website builders (opens in new tab).